guruantree/ssh-directory/README.os4.md

 - [ ] Allow users to select number of Master nodes at install
 - [ ] Allow users to select number of Worker nodes at install
-- [ ] Allow users to set allowable CIDr blocks for ingress (i.e. set corporate range for ingress security group)
-- [ ] AWS Service Broker install
 - [ ] Custom resource provider for OPenshift4 installer
 - [ ] Test some Helm Custom resources
-- [ ] Known Bug: the first time we request a certificate for a new subdomain / clustername, the `*.apps` wildcard validation CNAME DNS record  doesn't get created. works every time after that
+- [ ] Known Bug: the first time we request a certificate for a new subdomain / clustername, the `*.apps` wildcard validation CNAME DNS record doesn't get created. no errors?
-- [ ] Be more efficient with Custom Lambdas Stack -- not all the functions need to be created for OS4
+- [x] Be more efficient with Custom Lambdas Stack -- not all the functions need to be created for OS4
+- [ ] Delete Openshift resources on delete events: IntDNS records, Security Groups, Loadbalancers -- all findable by Tags